Karan-Ramanathan/smartphone_data_analyser/README.md

 pip install -r requirements.txt
 ```

--All the dependencies required to run the script have now been setup
+- All the dependencies required to run the script have now been setup

 ## Running the script